GIALaboratory/gialaboratory.github.io/report-results/docs/index.md

 ### Parsing the Response

+#### Overview

 The GIA Report Results API returns responses in [JSON](https://www.json.org/).
 The shape of the JSON response will align with the GraphQL query you submitted to the server.
 You will use the tools provided by your programming language to parse the JSON response.

-If you are using a statically-typed language such as Java or C#, you generally have three approaches:
+#### Checking for Errors

+Error checking the GraphQL response requires attention at several points.
+Follow this guidance to ensure that you detect and respond to error conditions appropriately.

+1. Ensure a successful HTTP request.
+If you receive an error such as `Unknown Host` or `Request Timed Out` then your request did not properly reach the server.
+If you receive a response other than `HTTP 200 OK` you have encounted an error and your response will not contain the report results you requested.
+2. Check the GraphQL [errors](https://graphql.org/learn/serving-over-http/#response) field in the response.
+If the server encountered errors during processing, the `errors` field will be populated with a list of errors encountered.
+You must check this errors object to determine the cause of the error.

+#### Working with the Response

+The tools you use depend on the language you are using.
+With statically-typed languages such as C# and Java, you will need to either (a) deserialize the JSON object into a native class or (b) use a library which allows you to natively work with the JSON document.

-1. Deserialize the JSON object into a native class.
-To follow this path, resources such as [http://json2csharp.com/](http://json2csharp.com/) or [http://www.jsonschema2pojo.org/](http://www.jsonschema2pojo.org/) can ease this transition.
-However, this can be tricky given the polymorphic nature of the `ReportResults` object.
+Option (a) can be tricky given the polymorphic nature of the `ReportResults` object.
 This approach is not discussed further in this document.

-2. Use a third-party framework to parse the JSON and retrieve individual values.
-These frameworks change often so do your research.
-Popular frameworks are [Json.NET](https://www.newtonsoft.com/json) and [Jackson](https://github.com/FasterXML/jackson) among others.
-3. Use native JSON document tools to parse and flatten the JSON structure.
+The C# and Java examples provided by GIA demonstrate one method of deconstructing the JSON document into its various fields.
+Also recognize that other libraries provide similar functionality and may ease development.

 ## Platform Overview